Vrekt/Cascade-v2/README.md

 ```

 # Launching
-Cascade can be launched with the following options
+Cascade can be launched with the following options, (not including <>)

 ```
 java -jar Cascade.jar <port> <auth-type(basic, password, none)> <password>(OPTIONAL) <config-file-path>